Lawyer Profile Detail

 Shaw Communications closes C$800 million offering of senior notes

-CIBC sells approximately half of its C$6 billion Aerogold VISA portfolio to TD Bank
+CIBC completes C$3.3 billion sale of 50% of its Aerogold VISA portfolio to TD Bank

-Unison Engine Components sale of eight facilities to Dynamic Precision Group
+Unison Engine Components completes sale of eight facilities to Dynamic Precision Group

 Cara enters into strategic financial partnership with Fairfax and acquires Prime Restaurants